Murder inquiry after assault victim dies

 He was attacked between 10:30 BST and 11:00 BST near the Downpatrick Road and Strangford Road in the village.

-Two men in their 20s were arrested after the attack.
+A 40-year-old woman and two men were arrested after the attack.

+The woman remains in custody and a court has granted police extra time to question a 20-year-old man.

-A 20-year-old remains in custody, while a 23-year-old has been released on bail.
+A 23-year-old man has been released on bail.

 Mr Zait was originally from Romania and had been living in Northern Ireland for six years.
 He worked on fishing vessels in Ardglass harbour.